t0m5k1/t0m5k1.github.io/_posts/2017-02-18-Transferring-Operating-System.md

 ![Battery Widget]({{ '/assets/images/Sysprep_Run_and_generalize.png' | relative_url }})

 6. Sysprep generalizes now your Windows 7 setup and shuts down your computer.
 Do not run any other programs during this phase!
-   At this point you can intercept to take a backup of the system, this backup will be “Generalised” & when installed you would need to finish the last steps below BUT the backup will effectively work on ANY hardware combination!!
+   At this point you can intercept to take a backup of the system, this backup will be “Generalised” and when installed you would need to finish the last steps below BUT the backup will effectively work on ANY hardware combination!!
  1) Boot PC with an imaging CD/DVD (Paragon, Macrium etc.).
 Here’s a video tutorial for imaging with Macrium Free: [Imaging with free Macrium][Macrium Free-vid].
  2) Create an image of your system
  3) Turn PC off, change the hard disk(s) and reboot with imaging application, restoring the image OR boot the new computer with imaging software and restore the image.